-As of December 31, 2014, stock options covering 141,176 shares of our common stock and restricted stock awards covering 117,647 shares of our common stock had been granted under the 2014 Plan and 5,582,970 shares of our common stock remained available for the grant of stock awards under the 2014 Plan.
+As of December 31, 2015, stock options covering 1,221,443 shares of our common stock were outstanding and restricted stock awards covering 88,236 shares of our common stock were outstanding and subject to vesting under the 2014 Plan, and 769,631 shares of our common stock remained available for the grant of stock awards under the 2014 Plan.

-Our Board of Directors or a duly authorized committee thereof, has the authority to administer the 2014 Plan and is referred to herein as the plan administrator.
-Our Board of Directors may also delegate certain limited authority to one or more of our officers.
+Our Board or a duly authorized committee thereof, has the authority to administer the 2014 Plan and is referred to herein as the plan administrator.
+Our Board may also delegate certain limited authority to one or more of our officers.